eventsentry/scripts/README.md

 [block_utilman1.cmd](block_utilman1.cmd)  Windows bath script to perform a number of tasks to alleviate the threat: Block access to the file (this includes delete, rename, and execution); Change the user password; Turn off the computer.
 Script used for "Detecting and automatically recovering from bypassing Windows logons with utilman.exe" Video demostration [Here](https://www.eventsentry.com/videos/Final.mp4) link article [KB-433](https://www.eventsentry.com/kb/433).

+[certificate_check.ps1](certificate_check.ps1) Script to check if specific certificate is installed on local computer.
+You can edit and add the certificate ThumbPrint.
+Script will check if that particular certificate is installed on local computer.
+It also has an option to enable printing all local certificate's ThumbPrint.

 [check_last_file_modify.vbs](check_last_file_modify.vbs) Checks when a file was last modified

 [disable_insecure_ciphers.ps1](disable_insecure_ciphers.ps1) Powershell script to disable insecure ciphers on Windows Server and Desktop.
 Info: [Validation Script](https://www.eventsentry.com/validationscripts/guid/78fcd8a8-18af-49f4-8a64-bccb901e5557)